Lawrence Roeck

-Lawrence Roeck is a Canadian director, screenwriter and film producer known for Diablo and The Forger.
+Lawrence Roeck is an American/Canadian film director, screenwriter and film producer who directed the films Diablo (2015) and The Forger (2011).
+Roeck won Best Feature at the San Diego International Film Festival in 2015.

-Early life and career
+Early life

 At a very young age, his family moved from Calgary to California.
 His filmmaking career began in Alberta during the early 1990s by shooting videos with friends just out of high school.
 While in California, he worked as a video journalist for FOX and CBS News.

+Career

 In 2015, Roeck won Best Feature at the San Diego Film Festival for his second feature film, Diablo, starring Scott Eastwood, Walton Goggins and Danny Glover.
-He had previously worked with Eastwood on his first feature, The Forger alongside Lauren Bacall, Josh Hutcherson, and Hayden Panettiere.
+He had previously worked with Eastwood on his first feature, The Forger.
+In 2024, Roeck resurrected the Carmel International Film Festival with screenings of Condor Canyon and Big Sur The Way It Was at the Golden Bough Theatre in Carmel-by-the-Sea, California.

-Carmel the Movie
+The Forger

-On February 27, 2009, Roeck faced legal action after investors sued him for $1.17 million.
+Roeck wrote and directed The Forger starring Alfred Molina, Lauren Bacall, Dina Eastwood, Josh Hutcherson, and Hayden Panettiere.
+The film was shot in January 2009 and on February 27th, Roeck faced legal action after investors sued him for $1.17 million.
 The suit was filed at the Los Angeles County Superior Court stating that he was paid a salary and made use of company assets without their consent.